kasperdinh/food-ordering-app/README.md

 # Food Ordering App

-A modern food ordering application built with Next.js and styled with a clean black and white design system.
+A modern food ordering application built with Next.js.
 This project allows users to browse food items, manage their cart, and place orders through an intuitive interface.

 ## Features